mesonbuild/meson/docs/markdown/Reference-manual.md

 - `@OUTPUT0@` `@OUTPUT1@` `...` the full path to the output with the specified array index in `output`
 - `@OUTDIR@` the full path to the directory where the output(s) must be written
 - `@DEPFILE@` the full path to the dependency file passed to `depfile`

+The returned object also has methods that are documented in the [object methods section](#custom-target-object) below.

 ### declare_dependency()